-Robert F. Bennett is a BPC senior fellow.
-Bennett currently resides in Washington, D.C., where he served as a U.S. senator for 18 years.
-A Washington figure for decades, his advice is sought and relied upon by U.S. Presidents, Cabinet officials, and members of Congress.
+The late Robert F. Bennett was a BPC senior fellow.
+He served as a senator from Utah from 1993 to 2011.
+A Washington figure for decades, his advice was sought and relied upon by presidents, cabinet officials, and members of Congress.

-Bennett is a highly successful entrepreneur.
-Prior to his senate career, he served as the CEO of Franklin Quest, Inc. (NYSE) where he was a founding shareholder.
-One of his great passions has been the process of growing new opportunities into mature and developed business enterprises.
-He has been a key participant in multiple private and publicly held companies.
-He sees clearly the inter-dependence of private enterprise and an expanding national economy.
+Bennett was a highly successful entrepreneur.
+Prior to his Senate career, he served as the CEO of Franklin Quest, Inc., where he was a founding shareholder.
+One of his great passions was the process of growing new opportunities into mature and developed business enterprises.
+He was a key participant in multiple private and publicly held companies.

-Throughout his career, Bennett has been praised for two innate qualities—his intellect and his integrity.
-Former President Bill Clinton described him as "a highly intelligent old-fashioned conservative," while Senate Majority Leader Harry Reid praised him by saying, "there is no more honorable member of this body than Bob Bennett."
+Throughout his career, Bennett was praised for two innate qualities—his intellect and his integrity.
+Former President Bill Clinton described him as “a highly intelligent old-fashioned conservative,” while Senate Majority Leader Harry Reid praised him by saying, “there is no more honorable member of this body than Bob Bennett.”